Nefelim4ag/go-memcached-server/README.md

 # go-memcached-server

-The Memcached server is written in Go for education goals a protocol-compatible implementation
+The Memcached server is written in Go for educational purposes as a protocol-compatible implementation.

-Base text protocol implemented
+Base text protocol has been implemented.
 ```
 memcapable -h 127.0.0.1 -p 11211 -a |& grep pass
 ascii version                           [pass]